Edgertite/AdventureGame/README.md

         }

         // follow this pattern for methods
-        // takes health away fron target in amout equal to damage of attacker
+        // include a line for a comment even if you don't write a comment

-        // include a line for a comment even if you don't write a comment public void attack(Character target) {
+        // takes health away from target in an amount equal to damage of attacker public void attack(Character target) {
             target.setHealth(target.getHealth()-damage);
         }